gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The use of a system property (`-Dtest.debug`) to enable remote debugging of test processes is deprecated.
 The built-in `--debug-jvm` flag has long replaced this functionality.

+### Overwriting Gradle's built-in tasks

+Defining a custom `wrapper` or `init` task is deprecated.
+Please configure the existing tasks instead.

+I.e. instead of this:

+    task wrapper(type:Wrapper) {
+        //configuration
+    }

+Do this:

+    wrapper {
+        //configuration
+    }

 ## Potential breaking changes

 ### Changed behaviour for missing init scripts